• Menu

 If the source of water is a public water system and you experience iron-related problems, it is important to contact a utility official to determine whether the red water is from the public system or from the home’s plumbing or piping.

-Check For Odors in Well Water & Water Heater
+Check For Odors in Well Water & Water Heater for Iron Bacteria

-hot water, that is not in the cold water.
+Run the hot water from each tap and notice if there is an odor in the hot water that is not in the cold water.
 This indicates a problem with the water heater.
 Iron and sulfur bacteria can interact with the anode rod in water heaters, resulting in hydrogen sulfide gas only in hot water.

 Perform a “Toilet Tank Inspection”

-Odor Identification and Solutions
+Odor and Metallic Taste Identification and Solutions

 Does the cold well water have an odor right out of the well, from an outside hose bib?